A Story of Battle-Tested Leadership

 His revolutionary leader-leader model was intended to create leaders at every management level of the submarine, encouraging participation and ownership from every sailor, which was desperately missing from the current crew.

-1. Leader-Leader, not Leader-Follower is the way most powerful way to lead those who you are responsible for.
 Organizations have been getting leaner and have rewarded more entrepreneurial thinking(empowering individuals to be more innovative) for decades.
 David calls leaders to take the extra step past empowerment.

 In order to unleash your team's creativity, innovation, and talent, you must go beyond empowerment and give decision-making control to your team.
 David calls this emancipation.